websoftwares/Cache/README.md

 This requires u have the PHP memcache extension installed.

-on Debian/Ubuntu systems for example install ike this (requires administrative password).
+on Debian/Ubuntu systems for example install like this (requires administrative password).

 ```
 sudo apt-get install php5-memcache